skyflowapi/skyflow-iOS/README.md

 `Note:` If the user needs to use Skyflow Elements in place of values in the requestXML or responseXML, they will pass in an additional tag **Skyflow** containing the ID of the particular element.

+Please ensure that the paths configured in the responseXML are present in the actual response.
+In case of a misconfigured path, the response from the server will be discarded and an error will be thrown.

 ```swift
 let config = Skyflow.Configuration(
     tokenProvider = demoTokenProvider